Yurzs/ton-connect/README.md

 ### Initializing TonConnect

 To initialize the `TonConnect` class, you need to provide the manifest URL and a storage instance.
 The manifest URL is the URL to the manifest file of your app, and the storage instance is used to store connection data.
-Note that the first argument to `DictStorage` is the user id.
+Note that the first argument to `DictBridgeStorage` is the user id.

 ```python
 from ton_connect.connector import TonConnect